Logo

 By

 As a first-time buyer, the world of mortgages can seem overwhelming.
 How much can you borrow for a mortgage?
 How much deposit do you need?
 Which lender should you apply to?
+How can you borrow more?
 These are all questions which might have crossed your mind while trying to wade through the murky world of mortgages.
 But don’t worry, we’re here to help!
-We’ve outlined our top first-time buyer mortgages for you in this guide.
-To see what you could qualify for, create a free Tembo plan today.
+We’ve outlined our top first-time buyer mortgages and schemes for you in this guide.

 In this guide